Create workflows using webhooks

 Slack will generate a unique request URL for a webhook workflow once it's published.
 Request URLs start with https://hooks.slack.com/workflows and are followed by a secure, randomized string of characters.

-Note: Be sure to keep your request URL secure, as anyone with the link will have the ability to trigger your workflow.
+Be sure to keep your request URL secure, as anyone with the link will have the ability to trigger your workflows.

 Add custom variables

-Depending on your workflow, you can add optional variables to pass data into Slack from another service or include Slack-specific information (like display names or email addresses) in messages your workflow posts.
+Depending on your workflow, you can add up to 20 variables to pass data into Slack from another service or include Slack-specific information (like display names or email addresses) in messages your workflow posts.

 For a workflow that posts a message each time a customer submits a support ticket, you may want the message to include a link to the support ticket and the assigned support agent's name.
 To create custom variables, you can add key value pairs in Workflow Builder as a text-based variable.
 Then, preview the JSON output to make sure the values match up with the other service you've connected to Slack.